huggingface/transformers/examples/research_projects/codeparrot/README.md

 - filtering with a probability of 0.7  of files without a mention of the keywords `def` , `for`, `while`  and `class`
 - filtering files that use the assignment operator `=` less than 5 times
 - filtering files with ratio between number of characters and number of tokens after tokenization < 1.5 (the average ratio is 3.6)
-- deduplication using minhash and jaccard similarity. minhash with a jaccard threshold 0.85 is first used to create duplicate clusters.
-Then these clusters are then reduced to unique files based on the exact jaccard similarity.
-See minhash_deduplication.deduplicate_dataset for detailed description.
+- near deduplication using MinHash and Jaccard similarity.
+MinHash with a Jaccard threshold 0.85 is first used to create duplicate clusters.
+Then these clusters are then reduced to unique files based on the exact Jaccard similarity.
+See `minhash_deduplication.deduplicate_dataset` for detailed description.

 The script to process the full dataset can be found in `scripts/preprocessing.py`.
 Executing the script on 16 vCPUs takes roughly 3h and removes 70% of the original dataset.
 The cleaned [train](https://huggingface.co/datasets/loubnabnl/codeparrot-clean-train-v2) and [validation](https://huggingface.co/datasets/loubnabnl/codeparrot-clean-valid-v2) splits are also available on the Hub if you want to skip this step or use the data for another project.